About Barbara Alexander

 Hello, and thank you for your interest in these exceptional programs.
 My name is Barbara Alexander, and I am the President and Founder of Epona Ridge.

-For the last fifteen years, I have developed retreats and coaching programs that inspire well-being and joy.
+For the last fifteen years, I have developed retreats, training workshops, and coaching programs that inspire well-being and joy.

 After twenty years in leadership and performance improvement in the corporate environment, I discovered that the measurement of REAL success was far more straightforward; it's the amount of JOY experienced every day.
 (Read more about Barbara's Journey.)
 I began to train in the emerging field of experiential learning with horses and discovered the key to inner awareness and the non-verbal world that changed my life forever.

-Over the decade, I have collaborated with Frederic Pignon and Magali Delgado, two of the world's finest horse trainers, to develop a wholistic approach to life and horsemanship.
-We have combined the co-creative aspects of connection with equine facilitated learning in the human field of intuitive, emotional, and physical intelligence.
-Through this work, we have discovered some of the most exciting advances yet.
-We continue to develop the psychology of energy, interconnectedness, and personal joy as a joyous experience of life for all beings.
+Over the last decade, I have collaborated with Frederic Pignon and Magali Delgado, two of the world's finest horse trainers, to develop a holistic approach to personal development with all sentient beings.
+Through work together, we have combined the co-creative aspects of horsemanship in connection with equine facilitated learning in the human field of intuitive, emotional, and physical intelligence.

 Experiential learning has become a powerful and proven approach to teaching based on one incontrovertible reality: people learn best through experience.